SwarmUS/TestBench-Python/README.md

 The script can be run from the following file (**insert file path**)

 #### Adjustable parameters
-`USE_ETHERNET` : If true, the commnunication with the Hiveboard will be done from the Ethernet port.
+`USE_ETHERNET` : If true, the communication with the Hiveboard will be done from the Ethernet port.
 If false, the UART interface will be used, and the following line must be edited to match the port on wich the Hiveboard is connected.
 ```python
 hb_stream = UsbStream('COM16')
 ```